AY2425S2-CS2113-F13-2/tp/docs/UserGuide.md

 ```

 ### View Progress Report: `progress`
-Displays a report on the user's scores from the past 10 runs in normal mode.
+Displays a report on the user's scores from the past 10 runs.
 Scores are represented using a bar graph
 where each '█' corresponds to 5 points.
+Scores are calculated based on normal mode runs only.

 Format: `progress`